shivannis/xandr-docs-public/xandr-docs/articles/bidders/exchange-service.md

 ---

-# Bidders - Exchange Service
+# Bidders - Exchange service

 Exchanges are groups of sellers organized to allow for easier supply targeting.

 - This inventory will be targeted all at once.
 You can combine it with domain list targeting and member targeting.
 - As new sellers are added, you do not have to update your profile or targeting.
 When targeting a single exchange, you will receive all members within it and any new members that join.
 - We took our premium publishers and put them all in one group, called " Supply".
-When you access and target inventory, you can target
+When you access and target inventory, you can target Supply.
-   Supply.
 This will target all those premium publishers for you.
   - You can find out more information about  Supply here: [Supply for External Demand Partners](xandr-monetize-supply-for-external-demand-partners.md)
 - Sellers that belong to Exchange 1,  Supply, can not be individually included and excluded.
 The group must be targeted as a whole.
 You can individually include/exclude members that belong to other exchanges.